- QuayStreet KiwiSaver Scheme FAQs -

 If you are self-employed (and don’t pay PAYE), aged over 65, or a non-worker you can decide how much you contribute into KiwiSaver.

 In most cases your employer will be required to contribute as well (minimum 3% of your gross salary or wages).

 If you are Employed

 If you are 18 or over and under age 65, you will automatically be enrolled in KiwiSaver when you start a new job.
 Your employer will deduct contributions from your pay, unless you decide to opt out.
 You can do this within a certain timeframe and your contributions will be refunded.

 If you are already in a job, you can join through your employer by asking for a KiwiSaver employee information pack (KS3) and completing a KiwiSaver deduction form (KS2).
 You can also join directly with the KiwiSaver provider of your choice by reading their Product Disclosure Statement and completing the application form.
-When you have been a member for 12 months or more you can take a break from making KiwiSaver contributions (a contributions holiday).
-Your contributions holiday can last between 3 months and 5 years.
-There is no limit to the number of times you can take a contributions holiday.
+When you have been a member for 12 months or more you can take a break from making KiwiSaver contributions (a saving suspension).
+Your saving suspension can last between 3 months and 5 years.
+There is no limit to the number of times you can take a saving suspension.

 If you are Self-employed/ Non-employed

 As someone who is self-employed you can make payments directly to your KiwiSaver provider.